GuanceCloud/datakit/internal/export/doc/en/pipeline/pipeline-quick-start.md

 Several user-defined patterns are referenced, such as `_dklog_date`、`_dklog_level`.
 We put these rules under `<DataKit installation path>/pipeline/pattern` .

-> Note that the user-defined pattern must be placed in the *[Datakit installation path]/pipeline/pattern/* directory) if it needs to be globally effective (that is, applied in other pipeline scripts):
+> Note that the user-defined pattern must be placed in the *[Datakit installation path]/pipeline/pattern/* directory) if it needs to be globally effective (that is, applied in other Pipeline scripts):

 ```Shell
 $ cat pipeline/pattern/datakit